Captain Alison Towler Royal Navy (Chair)

-On the 1st June 2020, Tim Harford succeeded Richard Jenner as Chairman of the Commissioners.
+On the 14th March 2022, Alison Towler succeeded Tim Harford as Chair of the Commissioners.

 Business Consultancy / Project Management